Sacramento Nursing Home Information

 If the Sacramento nursing home violates a Title 22 regulation, they are issued a “deficiency,” which describes the problem and what aspect of care or the physical plant to which the deficiency relates.
 Sacramento Nursing homes are required to generate a “plan of correction,” which outlines the steps they are going to take to address and fix the problem(s).
 A high number of deficiencies, especially those that relate to quality of care and quality of life, can be indicative of a troubled facility where the potential for resident elder neglect exists.

 Sacramento assisted living facilities are regulated by the Department of Social Services.
 In Sacramento, the Department of Social Services’ Community Care and Licensing Office maintains the surveys, complaints, deficiencies and citations regarding Sacramento assisted living facilities (or RCFE’s.)
-You can get copies of public documents by making a Public Records Act request to the Community Care and Licensing Office.
-These records, unlike the records for Sacramento skilled nursing facilities (or nursing homes), are not made publicly available online.
+You can get copies of public documents by making a Public Records Act request to the Community Care and Licensing Office or you can visit their website and view some of the material online.

 Medicare.gov – Compare Nursing Homes?